ToreyStapleton/ToreyStapleton.github.io/_posts/2017-01-16-javascript-sorting.markdown

 But this is significantly slower than the three comparisons we used in our previous example.
 In fact, according to [jsperf](https://jsperf.com/js-word-sorting) the `toLocale()` function is about 72% slower.

 In my experience, it's very common for a coding interview to include these "gotcha" type of questions.
 All they're looking for is your attention to detail how well do you really know the language.
-Learning the intricacies of your language of choice and you will be much better off.
+Learn the intricacies of your language of choice and you will be much better off.